micmejia/bible-dump/AMPC/Acts/Acts 3.md

-And it shall be that every soul that does not listen to _and_ understand by hearing _and_ heed that Prophet shall be utterly [^e]exterminated from among the people.
+And it shall be that every soul that does not listen to _and_ understand by hearing _and_ heed that Prophet shall be utterly exterminated from among the people.